aws-samples/aws-hpc-recipes/recipes/security/public_certs/README.md

 **NOTE**: The certificate lifetime is 60 days and there is no mechanism for renewal.
 This is for demonstration purposes and a more complete solution is needed for certificate renewal.

-### Importing into other CloudFormation Stacks

-This template exports several variables, namedspaced by stack name.
-This lets you import them into other stacks.

-* VPC - the provisioned VPC
-* PublicSubnets - comma-delimited list of public subnet IDs
-* PrivateSubnets - comma-delimited list of private subnet IDs
-* InternetGatewayId - the internet gateway for the VPC
-* SecurityGroup - a security group allowing inbound and outbound communications from the VPC

-There are two additional exports that provide compatibility with recipes that rely on the Simple HPC Networking stack.
-Values for these default to one of the public and/or private subnets defined by the template.
-The subnets will be in the same Availability Zone.

-* DefaultPublicSubnet - a public subnet in the VPC
-* DefaultPrivateSubnet - a private subnet in the VPC

 ## Cost Estimate

 * Instance - No Charge after stack creation